Plains All American Pipeline (NYSE:PAA) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Plains All American Pipeline (NYSE:PAA – Get Rating) in a report released on Thursday.
-The firm set a “buy” rating on the pipeline company’s stock.
+StockNews.com began coverage on shares of Plains All American Pipeline (NYSE:PAA – Get Rating) in a report published on Thursday morning.
+The firm issued a buy rating on the pipeline company’s stock.

-Several other research analysts also recently commented on PAA.
-Bank of America raised their price target on shares of Plains All American Pipeline from $10.50 to $11.00 and gave the stock an “underperform” rating in a research note on Tuesday, January 18th.
-Raymond James reduced their price target on shares of Plains All American Pipeline from $13.00 to $12.00 and set an “outperform” rating on the stock in a research note on Friday, February 11th.
-Sanford C. Bernstein raised shares of Plains All American Pipeline from a “market perform” rating to an “outperform” rating and set a $14.50 target price on the stock in a research report on Tuesday, January 25th.
-Barclays raised their target price on shares of Plains All American Pipeline from $12.00 to $13.00 in a research report on Thursday, January 20th.
-Finally, Wells Fargo & Company raised their target price on shares of Plains All American Pipeline from $14.00 to $15.00 and gave the company an “overweight” rating in a research report on Thursday, December 16th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and ten have given a buy rating to the company’s stock.
-According to MarketBeat.com, Plains All American Pipeline presently has a consensus rating of “Buy” and a consensus price target of $13.32.
+Several other equities research analysts have also weighed in on the company.
+Raymond James reduced their price objective on Plains All American Pipeline from $13.00 to $12.00 and set an outperform rating for the company in a research note on Friday, February 11th.
+TD Securities raised their target price on Plains All American Pipeline from $13.50 to $14.00 and gave the company a buy rating in a report on Friday, February 11th.
+Bank of America raised their price target on Plains All American Pipeline from $10.50 to $11.00 and gave the company an underperform rating in a research report on Tuesday, January 18th.
+Barclays raised their price objective on Plains All American Pipeline from $12.00 to $13.00 in a research report on Thursday, January 20th.
+Finally, Wells Fargo & Company upped their target price on Plains All American Pipeline from $14.00 to $15.00 and gave the company an overweight rating in a research note on Thursday, December 16th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of $13.32.

 Plains All American Pipeline Company Profile (Get Rating)